coda/packs-sdk/docs/get-started/cli.md

 Now that you have your Pack up and running let's make a change to how it works.

-1. Back in your code editor, open `formulas.ts` and update it to say "Howdy" instead of "Hello":
+1. Back in your code editor, open `pack.ts` and update it to say "Howdy" instead of "Hello":

     === "formulas.ts"
         ```ts hl_lines="2"